 This analysis covers water years 2009-2018, which are included in the Sites Reservoir Daily Divertible & Storable Flow Tool (version 20220602) Excel workbook.
-That spreadsheet-based tool is for illustrating potential Project diversions under various facility and regulatory assumptions (see Appendix 11P1, Sites Reservoir Daily Divertible & Storable Flow Tool),
+That spreadsheet-based tool is for illustrating potential Project diversions under various facility and regulatory

 &lt;sup>1 Michel et al. (2021) found that probability of survival above 22,872 cfs decreased to 0.353 (i.e., ~35%) but noted that this may have represented the effect of river bank overtopping and fish entering Sutter Bypass, thereby potentially reducing survival or ability to detect the fish.
 Given the focus on riverine flow-survival in this effects analysis, the 22,872-cfs threshold was not included in this effects analysis.
-The 10,712-cfs threshold was assumed to be 10,700 cfs for consistency with Project operations.
+The 10,712-cfs threshold was assumed to be 10,700 cfs for consistency with the proposed Project operations.

-consistent with the alternatives.
+assumptions (see Attachment 11P-1), consistent with the alternatives.
 Facility and regulatory assumptions used in the workbook are provided in Tables 11P-1 and 11P-2.
-A notable assumption is a conservatively low level of Sites Reservoir storage at the start of each year's diversion period (i.e., 60,000 acre-feet [AF]), which results in relatively high potential for diversions when other diversion criteria are met.
+A notable assumption is a conservatively low level of Sites Reservoir storage at the start of each year's diversion period (i.e., 60,000 AF), which results in relatively high potential for diversions when other diversion criteria are met.
 Diversions included flow/fish pulse protection based on flow criteria, and there was no inclusion of diversion criteria based on fish monitoring.
 Both the assumption of conservatively low Sites Reservoir storage and the assumption of no diversion criteria based on fish monitoring would tend to result in estimates of flow-survival effects that are conservatively high relative to what would be expected to occur with implementation of actual operations of the Project.